shaunrd0/klips/README.md

  - `sudo ./adduser jeff 1005` - (Create jeff user and assign userID to 1005)
  - Follow prompts to configure password / sudo depending on needs of new user

-cmake-build.sh
- - Script to toss around and build cmake projects

-README.md
- - Further clarification of scripts

-setup-vim.sh
- - Script for setting up vim configuration
- - Includes Pathogen Plugin manager
- - Includes auto-completion (Clang_completion)
- - Supertab completion interaction (Tab to interact with completion context)
- - Syntax highlighting
- - Tabsize 2, use spaces in place of tabs
- - auto indentation, mouse interaction when supported
- - Custom keybind (Ctrl-e for jumping windows || Ctrl-w still works if not in a tabbed terminal where the same will close the tab)
- - See klips/configs/.vimrc-README for more information